-Of course, the answer is not simple and is not a “one glove fits all” solution.
-Based upon my 33 years of experience as an unbiased broker, if you have been with the same company for more than three years AND your rates have been steadily increasing more than expected, it may be time to consider a change and to compare Ohio health insurance premiums.
+Of course, the answer is not simple, and is not a “one glove fits all” solution.
+Based upon our 37 years of experience as an unbiased broker, if you have been with the same company for more than three years AND your rates have been steadily increasing more than expected, it may be time to consider a change and to compare Ohio health insurance premiums.

 If you get married, your most suitable options may now be different.
 If you moved from one area of the state to another, prices and plan availability will change.
 The local network will also be different and you may have to change physicians.

 There are many other factors to consider such as what (if any) medical conditions you have (temporary plans only), alternative options, your current carrier offers, and how long you plan on keeping your coverage.
 Of course there is never a fee to compare rates from different companies and if you apply, you are never under an obligation to accept an offer.
 And usually, you have ample time to consider multiple plans.

 These plans (available on our website) may provide higher coverage, lower out of pocket costs on major claims, and give you hundreds of dollars in savings each month.
 In that particular situation, the offer should be strongly considered.
 If you qualify for a government subsidy, your premiums will reduce.
 The closer you are to the "Medicaid-Eligibility" line, the greater the chance most or all of your premiums will be paid by the government.

 It’s also important to consider the network of facilities and physicians of the new company, although most of the larger carriers have extremely large provider networks.
 Most plans allow you to seek treatment in other states.
 However, there are exceptions.
 For example, the widely renowned Cleveland Clinic can only be utilized by Oscar on Marketplace policies.
 Previously, Medical Mutual included the Cleveland Clinic in their Exchange network.